ravynsoft/ravynos/BUILDING.md

 1. Install Helium using the M1 (0.1.1 or later) image
 2. `doas pkg install git`
 3. `git clone https://github.com/mszoek/helium.git`
+4. Set up your username and email for `git commit`
+ * `git config --global user.email you@your.tld`
+ * `git config --global user.name 'Your Name'`
-4. `cd helium`
+5. `cd helium`
-5. `doas sh install-dev-pkgs.sh`
+6. `doas sh install-dev-pkgs.sh`
-6. `make world`
+7. `make world`
-7. Have a drink and relax for a while.
+8. Have a drink and relax for a while.
 An installation CD (disc1.iso) will appear in `helium/dist` when the build finishes.

 ## Incremental/update builds
 If there are no changes to the BSD sources, subsequent builds are a lot faster as they do not build the BSD `world`.
 After making changes to the Helium components, a new CD image can be produced with just `make helium release`.
 This will build & package the Helium components, and generate a new install CD re-using the existing FreeBSD build objects.
 An incremental build of FreeBSD is also available as `make freebsd-noclean`.
 This can be followed by the previous command to quickly generate an updated install CD.